vojodotco/vozmob/html/sites/all/modules/contrib/README.txt

 Modules in here are hosted on drupal.org.
 All the modules in sites/all/modules/ will be moved in here eventually.
 If you patch a module in here, move it to the ../patched/ dir!

+admin_menu: Persistant menu for all admin links across top of page for administrator role.

 adminrole: Maintain an automated "admin" role that gets all privileges, even when you add new modules.

 audiofield: Save audio recordings into a CCK field.